What Is CCPA? California Privacy Laws and How They Protect Consumers

 CPRA and dark patterns

-There are several different tactics considered dark patterns that can mislead consumers into opting for unknown things.
-One of those techniques is called “confirmshaming.”
-Confirmshaming is when a company offers you a discount or some other incentive in exchange for opting in.
+There are several different tactics considered dark patterns that can mislead consumers into opting for unknown products or services.
+One of those techniques is confirmshaming, which happens when a company offers you a discount or some other incentive in exchange for opting in.

 Another common dark pattern is when a company requires you to input personal information to continue to its website.
 Requiring an email address or other personal information to access the website is called forced continuity.
 Another example is needing your credit card information for a free trial.

-There are many different instances of dark patterns that companies use to gain personal information from customers.
-The CCPA and CPRA limit the use of these types of data collection to help consumers protect their data even more.
+Companies employ various dark patterns to collect customers' personal information.
+The CCPA and CPRA limit these types of data collection to further protect consumers' data.

 What are CCPA regulations?